 Playlists of our music makers

 Are you curious to know the musical influences of the people behind BRUiTAL, Mâäk or Marockin’ Brass?
-We asked our music makers which tracks make them move during these concertless days.
-A glimpse into their ears via some Spotify playlists:
+Take a glimpse into their ears via these Spotify playlists:

 - ▪️ Gato Barbieri – India: “This song from the record Latin America Chapter One (1973) is close to my heart because of the tone colour of the sax, the bridge it builds between jazz and traditional music and the bringing together of tuned (sax, guitar) and un-tuned instruments.”